chicagology

 The name also appeared in the Chicago Tribune on September 26, 1915:

 The Cyrus McCormick house at 675 Rush st., was torn down in 1954.
-The 100 E. Huron street condominium building, also known as Chicago Place, stands on the site today.
+The Sanitary District office building stands on the site today on the NE corner of Rush and Eries streets.
 The Henry King, Cyrus H. Adams and William G. McCormick mansions were torn down in 1949.
 674-678 N. Michigan Avenue, where the Woolworth’s store stood, is currently the Omni Hotel.

 5 Watson F. Blair’s home at 720 N. Rush is now Rosebud on Rush restaurant.